University of Memphis Executive and Leadership Team

 Leadership Overview

-The University of Memphis has 8 executives leading key functions including finance, information technology, human resources, and operations.
+The University of Memphis has 6 executives leading key functions including information technology, human resources, and operations management.

-Driven by a commitment to research and education, University of Memphis offers a wide array of programs, fostering academic excellence and contributing to the advancement of knowledge within the Memphis community and beyond.
+Driven by a commitment to academic excellence, University of Memphis provides comprehensive undergraduate, graduate, and law programs, fostering research and innovation within the Memphis, Tennessee community and beyond.

 Leadership Roles at University of Memphis